familiar/Bedwars-Bot/README.md

 Open "start.txt", and replace the IGN in quotations with your IGN.
 Save this file.

 ### CONFIGURATION FOR V2
 Open "config.txt", and read through it.
-Replace the shop slots based on your own quickbuy, using this image as reference:
+Replace the shop slots based on your own quickbuy (referencing the image).
+- IF YOU ARE TOO LAZY, just copy the positions of the blocks, iron armor, iron sword, golden apple, and dream defender egg shown in the image into your quickbuy setup.
 ![inventorysetup](https://github.com/familiar/Bedwars-Bot/assets/136278435/852b8003-5717-457b-bd15-8837511a3a27)

 6. This is OPTIONAL, but you can also open "command.txt" and replace the Bedwars play command with the one you want to queue.
 If you set it to dreams, your FKDR will not be affected.